Facebook

 Compared to other leaf blowers, this just has better specs.
 The blowing force is 18 percent more powerful than other commercial leaf blowers.
 The fuel capacity is 56 percent better, which means it will run longer on one tank of gas.

-Generous Warranty
+Generous Five-Year Warranty

 For personal use, the warranty is five years.
 For commercial use, it’s two years.
 Overall, this is very generous and assures you that you will get your money’s worth.

-Comfortable to Wear
+Comfortable To Wear

 Whether you’re wearing this for a couple of hours or for your 9-5 job, don’t fret because it’s super comfy to wear.
 The wide cushioned straps mean it’s easy to wear all day long.
-Even in the hot summer months, you’ll love it thanks to the fan intake which prevents your back from getting too warm.
+Even in the hot summer months, you’ll love it thanks to the fan intake, which prevents your back from getting too warm.

 What We Don't Like